agrivator/v3-backend/README.md

 - Install the requirements

         pip install -r requirments.txt
-- create .env file with credential specified in .env.sample file
+- create .env file in app directory with credential specified in .env.sample file
 - Go to app directory
 - Run the command to start the server